threefoldtecharchive/rivine/README.md

 `rivined` and `rivinec` binaries in your `$GOPATH/bin` folder.

 To stay up-to-date, run the previous `go get` command again.
-Alternatively, you can use the Makefile provided in this repo.
-Run `git pull origin master` to pull the latest changes, and `make release-std` to build the new binaries.
-You can also run `make test` and `make test-long` to run the short and full test suites, respectively.
-Finally, `make cover` will generate code coverage reports for each package; they are stored in the `cover` folder and can be viewed in your browser.
+Alternatively, you can use the Dockerfile provided in this repo.
+Run `docker build -t rivine --name rivine .` to build and `docker run rivine` to start the daemon.
+Running the client can be done with `docker run -it rivine rivinec`.
+Add client commands just like you would calling rivinec normally (like `docker run -it rivine rivinec wallet transactions`).

 Troubleshooting
 ---------------